 In a subset of quadrats, we estimated above- and belowground biomass, porewater nutrient concentrations (at different depths), organic matter (through a proxy: loss on ignition), bulk density, particle size distribution, and seawater nutrient concentrations.
-There was no evidence, at this time, for robust strong correlations between any of these variables and the magnitude of complete denitrification (or other denitrification measures - see Supplementary Material) estimated through the acetylene blocking approach.
+There was no evidence, at this time, for robust strong correlations between any of these variables and the magnitude of complete denitrification (or other denitrification measures - Supplementary Material) estimated through the acetylene blocking approach.

-Aboveground biomass only had a correlation of 0.02 with raw complete denitrification fluxes (Figure 18A), while the more limited set of root biomass results exhibited an unclear relationship ($r = -0.1$; Figure 18B).
-This low correlation is despite clear variation across zones, including a tendency to have higher aboveground biomass in the high marsh zone in some of the marshes within estuaries (Figure 19).
-This tendency towards higher biomass mirrors model predictions on complete denitrification, but the fact that this is not consistent across all marshes, and variation from elsewhere, prevents a clear simple correlation.
+Aboveground biomass only had a correlation of 0.02 with raw complete denitrification fluxes (Figure 27A), while the more limited set of root biomass results exhibited an unclear relationship ($r = -0.1$; Figure 27B).
+This low correlation is despite clear variation across zones, including a tendency to have higher aboveground biomass in the high saltmarsh zone in some of the saltmarshes within estuaries (Figure 28).
+This tendency towards higher biomass mirrors model predictions on complete denitrification, but the fact that this is not consistent across all saltmarshes, and variation from elsewhere, prevents a clear simple correlation.

-Figure 18: The correlation between complete denitrification and live biomass.
+Figure 27: The correlation between complete denitrification and live biomass in the national saltmarsh survey.
 A) Live aboveground biomass from 25 x 25cm clips B) Root biomass from cores.
 The number in the upper right corner shows the Pearson correlation.

-Figure 19: Estimated aboveground live biomass of the vegetation from 25×25 cm clips from five of the six quadrats per vegetation zone.
+Figure 28: Estimated aboveground live biomass of the vegetation from 25×25 cm clips from five of the six quadrats per vegetation zone (colours) in each saltmarsh (x-axis ticks) within each estuary (grey box).
 Note that the mid zone at Welwick only had 2 quadrats characterised (also for vegetation community and denitrification cores) due to logistical constraints in the field.
-See Figure 7 for further details on symbols and sample dates.
+Individual data points are indicated by small dots; the large dot provides the mean value for a given combination of factors and lines indicate standard error of the mean.
+Samples were collected between late August 2024 and late November 2024 (see Methods for further details).

-Porewater concentrations of nitrate, ammonium, nitrite and phosphate ions, expressed per m^2 and integrated across the core sampling depths, exhibit correlations of between -0.15 (for nitrate) and 0.03 (for nitrite) with complete denitrification, again suggesting limited explanatory power in relation to the variation observed (Figure 20).
-Correlation values between complete denitrification and seawater concentrations were higher, at least in some cases (Figure 21).
+Porewater concentrations of nitrate, ammonium, nitrite and phosphate ions, expressed per m^2 and integrated across the core sampling depths, exhibit correlations of between -0.15 (for nitrate) and 0.03 (for nitrite) with complete denitrification, again suggesting limited explanatory power in relation to the variation observed (Figure 29).
+Correlation values between complete denitrification and seawater concentrations were higher, at least in some cases (Figure 30).
 The highest correlation value of 0.64, for nitrite, appeared to be driven by a single point, while those ions expected to have a clearer relationship with denitrification rate (i.e. ammonium (0.02) and nitrate (-0.14)), showed low correlation magnitudes.
 Indeed, for nitrate, the correlation is opposite to what might be expected if seawater nitrate is the substrate for subsequent denitrification reactions.
-It should be noted that these seawater correlations are on a limited number of points, as denitrification across all vegetation zones within a given marsh were averaged, prior to being plotted against seawater ion concentrations, to prevent issues with pseudo-replication.
+It should be noted that these seawater correlations are on a limited number of points, as denitrification across all vegetation zones within a given saltmarsh were averaged, prior to being plotted against seawater ion concentrations, to prevent issues with pseudo-replication.

-For those samples processed in the laboratory for organic matter through LOI, there is also no evidence of relationships with complete denitrification (Figure 22).
+For those samples processed in the laboratory for organic matter through LOI, there is also no evidence of relationships with complete denitrification (Figure 31).
 Correlation values ranging between 0.03 at 5 cm depth and 0.1 at 15 cm.
-Bulk density of the sediment, from 10 cm depth, also shows no clear correlative relationship with complete denitrification ($r = -0.04$) (Figure 22).
+Bulk density of the sediment, from 10 cm depth, also shows no clear correlative relationship with complete denitrification ($r = -0.04$) (Figure 31).

-Figure 20: Correlative relationships between porewater ion concentrations (integrated across measurement depths to provide values on an areal basis) and complete denitrification rates.
+Figure 29: Correlative relationships between porewater ion concentrations (integrated across measurement depths to provide values on an areal basis) and complete denitrification rates.
 The value in the top right corner provides a Pearson correlation.